nfranel/grb-COMCUBE-simu/README.md

   - MmuSeffContainer.py contains classes to treat mu100 and effective area for different positions of detection
     - These variables need statistics to be consistent and are considered to vary over detection position but not much over different GRBs
   - MFit.py contains a class to proceed to polarigram fits
+  - funcmod.py contains many functions used in the codes
+  - catalog.py is used to read and extract the GBM data
+  - fovconst.py is a code to obtain the field of view of a constellation (May need some updates)
+  - trajectories.py is used to obtain the trajectory of a constellation, test exclusion files and obtain duty cycles
+  - maintest.py is a file to test the data analysis, contains an example of how to make an analysis
+  - Launchers :
+    - launch_bkg_sim.py    simulate the background for different latitudes, altitudes and for a specific satellite geometry
+    - launch_mu100_sim.py  simulate the mu100 and effective area for different declination and right ascension of detection for a specific satellite geometry
+    - launch_sim_time.py   simulate the GRB simulations

 - the folder bkg
   - contains information about the background